MatejGolian/accessibilityOverlay/README.md

 Here is a list of all currently defined classes:
 * AccessibilityOverlay - Creates an overlay object that can serve as a container for other controls.
 * CustomControl - Creates a completely custom control that does absolutely nothing on its own (instead it relies on the 2 extra functions specified).
-* CustomButton - Creates a button that only requires a label and the names of functions to be executed up on focus and/or activation.
+* CustomButton - Creates a button that only requires a label and the functions to be executed up on focus and/or activation.
 * HotspotButton - Creates a button that clicks the mouse coordinates specified up on activation and optionally triggers extra functions up on focus and/or activation.
 * GraphicButton - Creates a button that looks for images, reports an error if the specified graphics can not be found and optionally triggers extra functions up on focus and/or activation.
 * GraphicCheckbox - Creates a checkbox that looks for images, reports an error if the specified graphics can not be found and optionally triggers extra functions up on focus and/or activation.
 * CustomEdit - Creates a edit field announcement and optionally executes a function up on focus.
 * HotspotEdit - Creates a edit field announcement, clicks the mouse coordinates specified up on focus and optionally triggers an extra function up on focus
 * TabControl - Creates an element for attaching tabs on to.
-* CustomTab - Creates a tab that only requires a label and the name of the function to be triggered up on focus.
+* CustomTab - Creates a tab that only requires a label and an optional function to be triggered up on focus.
 * HotspotTab - Creates a tab that clicks the mouse coordinates specified and optionally triggers an extra function up on focus.
 * GraphicTab - Creates a tab that looks for images, reports an error if the specified graphics can not be found and optionally triggers an extra function up on focus.